MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-resource-with-vs-code.md

 ms.search.form: VSCodeExtension
 ---

-# Microsoft Fabric notebook resources in VS Code
+# Access and manage Microsoft Fabric notebook resources in Visual Studio Code

-Microsoft Fabric notebooks now support a feature called **notebook resources**.
+Microsoft Fabric notebooks now support a feature called *notebook resources*.
 With this feature, you can store code modules in .py format and other data files, such as .csv or image files, in a resource folder.
 You can access all these resource files from the notebook as a local file system.
 This article shows you how to use this feature in Visual Studio (VS) Code, with the VS Code extension for Synapse.

 [!INCLUDE [preview-note](../includes/preview-note.md)]